 We all remember the “secret” and “top secret” rubber stamp with red ink used to classify paper documents and files before the dawn of digital productivity tools.

-As a result, when government and military customers began to deploy classification, their users were already well educated on the meanings and appropriate use of their classification taxonomies.
+As a result, when government and military customers began to deploy data classification into their organization, their users were already well educated on the meanings and appropriate use of the classification taxonomies within the policy.

 As a result, many enterprises have struggled to find a way to align classification labels and policies to meet their own unique needs.

-As private industry adopts classification, Titus has been helping our customers adapt to taxonomies and policies for faster user adoption and more flexible security policy options.
+As private industries, such as banking, finance, and healthcare to name a few, adopt classification, Titus has been helping our customers adapt to taxonomies and policies for faster user adoption and more flexible security policy options.

 Enter data categorization

-While some organizations might be able to adopt a standard classification taxonomy, most – particularly those that are highly regulated – struggle to trust that their users will select the right classification.
+While some organizations might be able to adopt a standard taxonomy, using basic levels of classification, most – particularly those organizations operating in highly regulated industries – will need a more granular classification taxonomy, and may struggle to trust that their users will select the right classification.